Skip to main content

 Prerequisites

-Ensure that the backup is successfully completed for the required resources on which you want to run the Threat Hunt job.
-After the successful backup, the data is accessed for Threat Hunting readiness.
+• Ensure that the backup is successfully completed for the required resources on which you want to run the Threat Hunt job.
+After the successful backup, the data is prepared for threat-hunting.

-At least 1% of the total resources must be Threat Hunt ready to create a Threat Hunt job for them.
+• At least one of the total resources must be Threat Hunt ready to create a Threat Hunt job for a specific workload.

 It takes only 4 steps to get started with this feature: